 Where to Stay Near Valley of Fire

-If you’re looking for a peaceful respite from Sin City, Valley of Fire is an excellent place to explore for a few days.
+If you’re looking for a peaceful respite from the neon lights and chaos of Sin City, a few days exploring Valley of Fire is an excellent addition to your Las Vegas itinerary.

 If you’re looking for a place to stay by the park, for my RVer friends (or you just like camping!), there’s two established campgrounds in the park, Atlatl Rock Campground and Arch Rock Campground, which operate on a first-come, first-serve basis.
 Alternatively, Justin and I camped (for free!) at the nearby Valley of Fire West Dispersed Camping Bureau of Land Management land and had an excellent time soaking up the mountain views and endless desert vistas there.